SaiTejaPerumalla-5297/perumalla-B00115297-Spring-2025/README.md

  impacted tooth: 4957 images
  implant: 3848 images

- After re running class distribution script I found out that there were still imbalances with the data set distribution and then I had to make changes in the augmentation script(replaced the original file with new one in the hub)
+ After re running class distribution script I found out that there were still imbalances with the data set distribution and then I had to make changes in the augmentation script and created a new file for augmentation and is success with all the categories having 5000 images.

+ Replaced the class distribution file after re running with new augmented data.